Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

     You can create [virtual perimeters](#bound) and monitor when a device enters or leaves them.

-> **Note**
->
+> [!NOTE]
-> To test the Tizen location-based services on the emulator, provide location data (longitude and latitude) using the Emulator Control Panel.
+> To test the Tizen location-based services on the emulator, provide location data (longitude and latitude) using Emulator Control Panel.
 >
 > Since satellite data is not supported on the emulator, GPS status data is available on a target device only.